 Dr. Singerman serves as the U. S. Co-Chair of the Israel–U.S. Binational Industrial Research and Development (BIRD) Foundation and on the U.S. – India Science & Technology Endowment Board (STEB).

 Dr. Singerman was appointed to this position in January 2011.
 Immediately prior to joining NIST, he was a Senior Vice President at B&D Consulting, a DC-based firm providing strategic advice and technical assistance on federal economic development programs to non-profit organizations, local governments, and universities.
 Previously he was a managing director of a$120 million seed stage venture fund that invested in biotechnology.

-Dr. Singerman has more than 35 years of experience in tech-based economic development; he was the first chief executive of two of the best known private-public partnerships, the Ben Franklin Technology Center of Southeastern Pennsylvania and the Maryland Technology Development Corporation.
-During the Clinton Administration, he served as U.S. Assistant Secretary of Commerce for Economic Development, a Presidential appointment requiring Senate confirmation.
+Dr. Singerman has more than 35 years of experience in tech based economic development; he was the first chief executive of two of the best known and longest lasting private-public partnerships; the Ben Franklin Technology Center of Southeastern Pennsylvania and the Maryland Technology Development Corporation.
+During the Clinton Administration he served as U.S. Assistant Secretary of Commerce for Economic Development, a Presidential appointment requiring Senate confirmation.

 Dr. Singerman received his B.A. from Oberlin College and holds a Ph.D. from Yale University.
-He has taught at Yale College, Barnard College (Columbia University) and the Fels Institute of Government (University of Pennsylvania).
-After graduating from college, he served as a Peace Corps Volunteer in Colombia, working in rural community projects.
+He has taught at Yale College, Barnard College (Columbia University), and the Fels Institute of Government (University of Pennsylvania).
+After graduating from college he served as a Peace Corps Volunteer in Columbia, South America, working in rural community development.

 Associate Director for Innovation & Industry Services